Skip to content

 Meeting your YPA

 You should find out who your YPA is around your 16th birthday.
-They will support you alongside your social worker until you are 18, when your social worker will stop supporting you as you have left care.
+They will support you alongside your social worker until you are 18.
+Once you are 18, you are an adult and your social worker from children's services will no longer work with you.

 What your YPA does